Statistical Analysis

 If you talk to statisticians about what first interested them in statistical analysis, you’ll hear a lot of stories about collecting baseball cards as a child.
 Or applying statistics to win more games of Axis and Allies.
 It is often these early passions that lead statisticians into the field.
 As adults, those passions can carry over into the workforce as a love of analysis and reasoning, where their passions are applied to everything from the influence of friends on purchase decisions to the study of endangered species around the world.

-Learn more about current and historical statisticians:
+Learn more about the field of statistics and real-world statisticians:

 Statistics Procedures Community